 [before 1800] (Offered as ENGL 441 and EUST 441.)
 No word for lyric poetry is in use in Europe until the sixteenth century.
 This course examines the poems written before and at the dawn of the definition of lyric poetry, in order to form our own working definition of a short, musical poem.
 We will read poetry by Sappho, Horace, Pindar, anonymous medieval writers, Richard Rolle, William Dunbar, and others, along with classical and medieval tracts on poetry and poetics.
 The course will conclude with readings from sixteenth- and seventeenth-century lyric poets (Wyatt, Surrey, Shakespeare, Donne) alongside the treatises that defined lyric for the first time (such as Sidney’s Defense of Poesy).
 Does the “lyric” poem change once it is defined?
 How do later works speak to the earlier tradition?

 Requisite: At least one previous English course, preferably in poetry.
 Open to juniors and seniors.
 Limited to 15 students.
 Spring semester.
-Professor Nelson.2016-17: Offered in Fall 2016
+Professor Nelson.2017-18: Not offered

 Who are the earlier poets whose work remains acutely alive in the minds of recent and contemporary poets, critics, scholars, and what Samuel Johnson called, respectfully, common readers?
 This seminar will consider the thesis that the short and mid-length poems of John Donne, George Herbert, William Wordsworth, and Robert Frost make the case that these poets belong high on the list of those who are read now with the kind of attention that the range of readers gives to today’s major writers.
 Beginning with Donne in the 1590s and concluding with Frost in the 1950s, the work of the poets will be considered, in detail, from historical, formal, and religious/philosophical points of view.
 In addition, we will read examples of the abundant criticism devoted to each of the four.